mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 #### 50:50

 **Question:** I have a question.
-You said if you know something before, you don’t need to get into to experience about that.
+You said if you know something before, you don’t need to get into [it] to experience about that.

 **Katagiri Roshi:** Mm-hmm.

-**Questioner:** But I was thinking that just the knowledge and experiencing something is a totally different thing.
+**Questioner:** But I was thinking that just knowledge and experiencing something is a totally different thing.

 **Katagiri Roshi:** Yes, totally different.
-But you should know also something which happens totally different, before you think, on the way to experience.
+But you should know also something which happens, totally different, before you think, on the way to experience.
 On the way to experience, sometimes something happens totally different, which you have never thought before.
 You should know this, too.

 **Questioner:** *[Unintelligible.]*

 **Katagiri Roshi:** Experience is important.
 I don’t mean you *shouldn’t* experience.
 Sometimes you *have to* experience, even though you know what it is before you do.
 Okay?
 Sometimes you have to do [something].
 But [...] not everything. [...]
-So that’s why you have to consider carefully [...] whether you should do [something] or you shouldn’t do it, understanding yourself and also your object.
+So that’s why you have to consider carefully [...] whether you should do [something] or you shouldn’t do it.
+Understanding yourself, and also your object.

 For instance, [...] marijuana and drugs.
 One of the Zen teachers was forced by the students to take marijuana, and then he became sick.
 Because he was interested in the tasting, *[he laughs,]* but he [became] sick.
 But I don’t think it’s necessary to become sick.
 So if you know what the marijuana is – fantastic, in a sense, wonderful.
 But you should know who you are, physically or mentally.
 Okay?
 And also you should know what the marijuana is.